Non-perturbative Lee-Wick gauge theory: Towards Confinement and RGE with strong couplings: Introduction

-Despite the discovery of the 125 GeV Higgs boson at the Large Hadron Collider (LHC) in 2012 completing the missing block of the Standard Model (SM) puzzle it also immediately received lots of motivations for extending beyond the minimal SM, one of the most prolific of them being the question of the hierarchy problem: why extreme fine-tuning is needed to keep the Higgs mass small compared to the Planck scale (at $10^{19}$~GeV).
-Solutions to this problem often involving protections against dangerous radiative corrections from the cut-off or the Planck Scale via SUSY, or by postulating extra dimensions or by making the Higgs scalar as composite particle .
-The Lee--Wick approach as described in Refs. \cite{LeeWick:1969,Grinstein:2007mp} with higher-order derivatives augments the SM via TeV-scale Lee--Wick partner particles with negative-sign kinetic and mass terms.
-This evidently leads to a cancellation of quadratic divergences in scalar self-energies, with the predictions of the precise particle spectrum of Lee--Wick resonances at the laboratory experiments to determine. the theory is unitary, \cite{Cutkosky:1969fq} (see also \cite{Anselmi:2017yux}), are causal at the macroscopic level \cite{Grinstein:2008bg}, have subsequently been generalized to include additional partner particles \cite{Carone:2008bs,Carone:2008iw}, and have received much attention in the BSM particle physics phenomenology literature as well \cite{LWpheno}.
-Although no Lee--Wick partner particles have been found hitherto, thereby putting a lower bound from $\sqrt{s} \sim \mathcal{O}(10)\,\text{TeV}$ \cite{Zyla:2020zbs}, on the Lee-Wick partner masses, thereby pushing them to higher energies.
+Stydies of the Standard Model have permitted to get formulations that can provide a deep understanding of this kind of problems as in Refs. \cite{Grinstein:2007mp,Grinstein:2007iz,Wise:2009mi} where higher-order derivatives augment the SM via TeV-scale Lee--Wick partner particles with negative-sign kinetic and mass terms.
+This evidently leads to a cancellation of quadratic divergences in scalar self-energies, with the predictions of the precise particle spectrum of Lee--Wick resonances at the laboratory experiments to determine.\footnote{It is worthwhile to point out that also the Abelian Lee-Wick theory has a consistent behavior in UV, granting some quantities and Feynman diagrams to be finite\cite{Accioly:2011zz,Turcati:2014eaa,Barone:2015sfa,Ji:2019phv}.} The theory proves to be unitary, \cite{Cutkosky:1969fq} (see also \cite{Anselmi:2017yux,Anselmi:2017lia} ), is causal at the macroscopic level \cite{Grinstein:2008bg}, and has subsequently been generalized to include additional partner particles \cite{Carone:2008bs,Carone:2008iw}.
+It has received much attention in the BSM particle physics phenomenology literature as well \cite{LWpheno}.
+So far, no Lee--Wick partner particles have been found hitherto, thereby putting a lower bound from $\sqrt{s} \sim \mathcal{O}(10)\,\text{TeV}$ \cite{Zyla:2020zbs}, on the Lee-Wick partner masses and pushing them to higher energies.